Rockfella/ErgoAnnotation/README.md

 ## Import
 ### ActiPass
 Before importing data, it´s required to save the .blend file first.
-This is important as the Actipass imports use the file folder to find potential icons you can download the icons from this repo: [ActiPass Icons](https://github.com/Rockfella/ErgoAnnotation/blob/master/ActiPassIcons.zip)
+This is important as the Actipass imports use the file folder to find potential icons.
+You can download the icons from this repo: [ActiPass Icons](https://github.com/Rockfella/ErgoAnnotation/blob/master/ActiPassIcons.zip)

 Extract the file and place them in the same folder as the .blend file, that way the Icons will be imported to the timeline instead of text.
 Example .csv import file structure: